-Japan is a country full to the brim with traditions, none more so that the art of getting clean.
+Japan is a country full to the brim with traditions, none more so that the art of getting clean, hence naked Japan.
 In fact, the Japanese seem fixated on cleanliness, that during my four months travelling around the country, I became proficient at it.
 But as with everything in Japan, there are rules and traditions on how to behave suitably when getting naked.

 For many nationalities, getting naked in front of the public doesn’t come naturally, but a hot ‘sento’ or ‘onsen’ public bath can wash away the aches and pains of the day and worth any mild embarrassment associated with loss of modesty.

 For a start, you’re most likely to be the only non-Japanese so to avoid standing there completely naked with a look of confusion slapped across your face, I’ve put together this cheat sheet so you can saunter in like you own the joint.
 Plus, you’re going to need to know which bath is electrified right (no I’m not joking)!

 What types are there?

 Japanese sento (or onsen) come in many shapes and sizes, from the small-town bath to the ‘super sento’ in larger cities such as Kyoto and Tokyo.
 Choose the one you feel comfortable with and which suits your itinerary.

 Not much really.
 Yes, that means you will be absolutely, positively nude, so no need for the swim suit although you can take a small towel if need be.
 Most sento don’t provide body wash or shampoo so if this is part of your personal cleaning ritual, be sure to pack them along with a face towel and any other toiletries you need.
 It’s worth noting, if you’re sporting tattoos, then most likely you will be stared at so no need to panic.
 Upon entering the sento, leave your shoes in the shoe locker, pay at the reception or at the vending machine for tokens.
 It pays to drink some water beforehand to prevent dehydration.